 Your surrogate must be over 18 years old, in good health with a normal body mass index (BMI) i.e. less than 35, and no previous health or pregnancy problems.

 Ideally, your surrogate would already have a family of her own, and have the support of her partner if she’s in a relationship.
 Your surrogate, and her partner if she has one, must fully and carefully consider all aspects of the process including emotional, medical, legal and practical matters – you can only reimburse your surrogate reasonable expenses.

 Surrogacy is legal in the UK, but certain aspects of the process are subject to specific legal constraints:

 You should bear in mind that:

-At Wessex Fertility we have a legal responsibility to consider the possibility of a breakdown in the surrogacy arrangement.
+At TFP Simply Fertility we have a legal responsibility to consider the possibility of a breakdown in the surrogacy arrangement.
 We need to consider whether this would cause serious harm to any child born as a result of the surrogacy arrangement, or to any existing children of you or your surrogate.
 An appointment with our specialised counsellor is strongly recommended for all parties involved.

 To become the legal parents of a child born through surrogacy, you may either apply to adopt, or apply for a parental order.

 This transfers the rights and obligations from the surrogate to the intended parents providing certain conditions are met.
 To obtain a parental order: